apache/qpid-proton/proton-c/bindings/go/README.md

-# Go binding for proton
+# *EXPERIMENTAL* Go binding for proton

-This is the (very early) beginning of a go binding for proton.
+This is the beginning of a [Go](http://golang.org) binding for proton.

+This work is in very early *experimental* stages, *everything* might change in future.
+Comments and contributions are strongly encouraged, this experiment is public so early feedback can guide development.

+- Email <proton@qpid.apache.org>
+- Create issues <https://issues.apache.org/jira/browse/PROTON>, attach patches to an issue.

 ## Goals

 The API will be inspired by the reactive, event-driven python API.
-Key features to preserve:
+Key features:

 - support client and server development.
 - incremental composition of functionality via handlers.